Anticipated closing costs

 • Title Insurance

-Sellers: As we get through the details of your deal, I'll not only work to get the highest sales price, but I'll also campaign for reduced closing costs.
-And once we've reached an agreement, I'll fully clarify the closing costs so you are informed of exactly what you're paying for.
+Sellers: As we get through the details of your sale, not only will I work to get the highest sales price, but I'll also push for limited closing costs.
+And once we've come to an agreement, I'll fully clarify the closing costs so you are informed of exactly where your money is going.

-Buyers: If you're purchasing a property in Collier County, you'll be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's prior experience and is required to be within a suitable range so you're not startled when you come to the closing appointment.
-I'll be glad to review the LE with you, answering your questions and highlighting any estimates that seem unusual.
+Buyers: If you're purchasing a home in Collier County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within an appropriate range so you're not astonished when you show up at closing time.
+I'll be happy to review the LE with you, answering your questions and highlighting any estimates in question.

 Got a Question?